SuadeLabs/fire/documentation/properties/type.md

 *Needs definition*

 ### pibs
-Permanent interest bearing shares, or PIBS, are fixed-interest securities issued by building societies.
+[Building Societies Association](https://www.bsa.org.uk/information/consumer-factsheets/general/what-are-pibs) defines Permanent interest bearing shares (PIBS) as fixed-interest securities issued by building societies, and quoted on the stock market.
 They are bond like instruments in that they pay interest, but they have no maturity date - PIBS typically exist as long as their issuer does.

 ### performance_bond
 *Needs definition*